Random-6/open-dogc/scripts/README.md

 The result of this first step is a mongoDB that contains all the scrapped information.
 For each document there is a row indexed by the author and the date, with a column for the whole text and columns with the metadata explained before.

-## 2. Data processing and cluster using LDA 👥
+## 2. Data processing, cluster using LDA and multi-class classifier 👥

 The data analysis of this project is based on the clusterisation of all documents using an unsupervised machine learning model.
 Clustering all documents will put together those ones that discuss about similar topics or are defined in a similar way.
 Once we have the clusters, we can then perform some studies about the participation of each party in each cluster and how they relate.